 Wind Advisory from THU 6:00 AM CST until THU 6:00 PM CST

+Wind Advisory from THU 6:00 AM CST until THU 6:00 PM CSTUpdated

 * IMPACTS…Gusty winds could blow around unsecured objects.